 Cocoa butter is extracted from cocoa bean pods and is pale yellow in colour.
-It contains Vitamin E, polyphenols (fight free radicals) and a heavenly chocolatey aroma.
-With its rich texture, it leaves the skin soft and moisturised and is beneficial in fading stretch marks and scars.
+It contains Vitamin E, polyphenols (fight free radicals) and has a heavenly chocolatey aroma.
+With its rich texture, it will leave your skin soft and moisturized and also help in fading stretch marks and scars.

 - Shea Butter

 Extracted from nuts of the African Shea tree, it is beige in colour and has healing properties.
 It contains vitamin A, E and phytonutrients and can soothe diaper rashes.
-Shea butter also helps in fading blemishes, reducing inflammation and prevent dryness.
+Shea butter will also help you in fading blemishes, reducing inflammation and preventing dry skin.

 - Mango Butter

 Mango Butter is made from Mango seeds and has an off-white colour.
 It has a sweet fragrance and is less greasy compared to cocoa and shea butter.
-Rich in fatty acids, It helps moisturize skin and hair, prevent fine lines and wrinkles and soothes irritated skin.
+Rich in fatty acids, it will help moisturize your skin and hair, prevent fine lines and wrinkles and soothes irritated skin.

 - Kokum Butter

 Made from the Kokum trees native to India, kokum butter sports a light brown colour.
-With a uniform triglyceride composition, it has moisturising and skin healing properties.
-Kokum Butter is used to treat dryness, regenerate skin cells, and heal ulcers, fissures etc.
+With a uniform triglyceride composition, it has moisturizing and skin healing properties.
+You can use it to treat dryness, regenerate skin cells, and heal ulcers, fissures etc.

 Where to buy good quality butters in India?

 Well, my favourite place to shop for raw ingredients to make DIYs is Blend It Raw Apothecary.
 They sell good quality organic ingredients at affordable prices.
-Or else you can go for Anaha or Bliss of Earth– both easily available on Amazon.
+Or else you can go for Anaha , Bliss of Earth or Nature’s Tattva (Discount code: RUTUD10)

 How to make DIY whipped body butter.

-- Mix it thoroughly and let is cool down.
-You can also any essential oils if you like at this stage.
+- Mix it thoroughly and let it cool down ( I pop it in the freezer for 10 minutes to speed up the process).
+You can also add any essential oils if you like at this stage.